LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 * [Solution Code](#solution-code)

 ## <a id="overview"></a>Overview
-This project contains two Java example applications that demonstrate the different concepts explained in the [Decoding chains - Part 1](https://developers.thomsonreuters.com/article/elektron-article-1) article published on the [Thomson Reuters Developer Community](https://developers.thomsonreuters.com).
-These applications are based on the Java edition of the Elektron Message API that is an API of the Thomson Reuters Elektron SDK.
+This project is one of the many learning materials published by Thomson Reuters to help developers learning Thomson Reuters APIs.
+It contains two Java example applications that demonstrate the different concepts explained in the [Decoding chains - Part 1](https://developers.thomsonreuters.com/article/elektron-article-1) article published on the [Thomson Reuters Developer Community portal](https://developers.thomsonreuters.com).
+These applications are based on the Java edition of the Elektron Message API that is one of the APIs of the Thomson Reuters Elektron SDK.
+Please consult this [Elektron SDK page](https://developers.thomsonreuters.com/elektron/elektron-sdk-java) for more learning materials and documentation about this API.

+For any question related to this article please use the Developer Community [Q&A Forum](https://community.developers.thomsonreuters.com).

+***Note:** To be able to ask questions and to benefit the full content available on the [TR Developer Community portal](https://developers.thomsonreuters.com) we recommend you to register [here]( https://developers.thomsonreuters.com/iam/register) and [login]( https://developers.thomsonreuters.com/iam/login?destination_path=Lw%3D%3D).*

 ## <a id="disclaimer"></a>Disclaimer
 The source code presented in this project has been written by Thomson Reuters for the only purpose of illustrating the *Decoding chains* articles [part 1](https://developers.thomsonreuters.com/article/elektron-article-1) and [part 2](https://developers.thomsonreuters.com/article/elektron-article-1) published on the [Thomson Reuters Developer Community](https://developers.thomsonreuters.com).
 It has not been tested for a usage in production environments.